DenisBuserski/Git/README.md

 1. Create a folder on your Desktop named "test"

-2. Right click on it and select "Git Bash Here"
+2. Right click on it and select "Open Git Bash here"

    ![gc-2](git-commands/gc-2.png)